Jondie12/threat-hunting-scenario-tor-/README.md

 <img width="400" src="https://github.com/user-attachments/assets/44bac428-01bb-4fe9-9d85-96cba7698bee" alt="Tor Logo with the onion and a crosshair on it"/>

-# Threat Hunt Report: Unauthorized TOR Usage
+# Threat Hunt Report: Investigation of Unauthorized Tor Browser Usage on Employee Device

+This report documents the investigation process and findings regarding the use of the Tor Browser by the user "Jondie_86" on the device named "jondie-vm."
+The investigation utilized multiple data sources, including DeviceFileEvents, DeviceProcessEvents, and DeviceNetworkEvents tables, to track file downloads, process executions, and network connections related to Tor Browser activity.
 - [Scenario Creation](https://github.com/Jondie12/threat-hunting-scenario-tor-/blob/main/threat-hunting-scenario-tor-event-creation.md)

 ## Platforms and Languages Leveraged